DinoChiesa/Apigee-Powershell-Admin/README.md

 ### Import an API Proxy

+Note: I have seen situations in which an access denied error prevents this command from succeeding, if the source ZIP file is Read-only.
+Needs further investigation.
+Until that is resolved, make sure your zip file is writeable.
+The command does not modify the zip, but for now it appears that the zip needs to be writable.

 ```
 PS C:\dev\ps> Import-EdgeApi -Name dino-test-6 -Source oauth2-pwd-cc-r8-20160805-175438.zip

 configurationVersion : @{majorVersion=4; minorVersion=0}
 contextInfo          : Revision 1 of application dino-test-6, in organization cap500